Max-7777/particle-sim/README.txt

-Particle Simulator
+To run:

+Intellij:
+Open project
+Define SDK as ver.
+16
+Settings -> Invalidate caches (invalidate & restart) Run main

+Eclipse:
+Open Project
+Run main

-Make core.jar a dependency/library
+Make core.jar a dependency/library if not already

-Run Main
+Particle Simulator:

 Load: to load file from 'default/particles' click load button and type in name of file (ex: 'bubbles1')
 Save: to save to 'default/particles' click save button and type in desired file name (ex: 'bubbles2')